Ahhh, those summer days! They make me think of freedom and fun and an escape from the constraints of the classroom.

 The fact that there was ostensibly absolutely nothing to gain from my Sonny Stitt obsession other than self-enjoyment, satisfaction and perhaps more musical self-motivation makes the activity still seem a bit odd to me, or at least a rather interesting pursuit for a teenager.
 However (and also unbeknownst to me), this self-motivation is the most pure way and perhaps the only effective means by which to pursue the personal work of learning to play jazz music.

 The following summer I learned about a jazz camp in New Jersey that I decided I wanted to go to.
 My parents agreed, and so I attended with another jazz student/high school buddy of mine.
+I think they were impressed with my online learning, and all thanks to the new internet connection (something similar to Earthlink internet provider) I got several online buddies too!
 I think it was around a two-week stay.
 When I look back, the desire to go away to further immerse myself in a chosen interest seems like a pretty passionate thing to do.
 But jazz music had incited (and still does to this day) such emotion in me that this was simply my response to those feelings: to meet them equally.

 That summer trip was great!
 A time away from my parents (and chores and workbooks) and a way to reaffirm my passion by being with peers who felt the same ways I did about music.
 Since then I’ve learned that there’s nothing better for establishing an inner comfort level than being around people who are basically just like you.
 There will usually be others in the group that will allow you to stand out or to be invisible, according to your needs.
 Which reminds me that it was at this jazz camp that I met what I believed at the time was the epitome of a jazz-obsessed teenager.
 This guy, pianist Dave Kikoski, was way more far-gone about jazz than me.
 It stands to reason that he is a great player today.
 He already was then.
 But it’s also funny for me to think that the realization of my own sense of balance in my young life was somehow a necessary and soothing thing for me to feel at the time.